 In my classroom, most students were eager to take a position of power.
-When I asked who wanted to run the game, many of the students were excited for the challenge.
+When I asked who wanted to run the game, many of the students were excited about the challenge.
 A chance to control the classroom?
 They were thrilled by the opportunity.
 Supervised by the teacher, the students were happy to run “Bullseye”.
 In “Bullseye”, a series of concentric circles are drawn on the board.
 The smaller the circle, the higher the value.
 The team who gets the answer first or best gets to throw the sticky ball.
 The children who ran the game would stand in the front of the class and ask “what is this?” while slowly revealing a flashcard.
 The other students would rush to write the correct answer on their portable whiteboards.
-The student teacher would say “yes” to first team to get the answer right, and give feedback to the other teams.
+The student teacher would say “yes” to the first team to get the answer right and give feedback to the other teams.

 The success of having students run games had me thinking.
 What else could students do?
 As I’ve said, my lesson plan was essentially the same for every lesson.
 I make it common practice to write the lesson steps on the board at the beginning of each lesson.
 This helps me remember where I’m going, and it helps the students see what is going to happen.
 You can deal with your boredom a lot more effectively when you can see an end in sight.
 Since the lesson plan only really changed to include different games, why not make the students elicit the plan and write it on the board?